sillyfrog/esphome-dmx-laser/README.md

 - ESP8266 GND -> RS485 GND
 - ESP8266 GPIO2 (D4) -> RS485 DI

-*DO NOT* connect from the RS485 data output to the ESP as it is 5v and may damage the ESP.
+**DO NOT** connect from the RS485 data output to the ESP as it is 5v and may damage the ESP, this setup is just for sending data *to* the laser light show.

 Connecting the laser light show is also simple, connect
 - RS485 A -> XLR 3 (DMX +)